Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 • 33.
 Lexico-grammatical categories of verbs.
 Personal and impersonal (general characteristics).

 • 34.
-Category of the person of the verb. personal and impersonal forms.
-Relationship of the person category with other verbal categories.
+Person category of the verb.
+Personal and impersonal forms.
+Relationship between the category of person and other verbal categories.
 The figurative use of personal forms.

 • 35.
-Species-temporal system of the Russian verb.
+Aspectual-tense system of the Russian verb.
 General characteristics.
-The figurative use of species-temporal forms.
+The figurative use of aspectual and tense forms.

 • 1) Motivated: